-Norman Noble provides complete, single-source contract manufacturing of medical implants and devices made from superelastic and shape-memory nitinol.
+Norman Noble provides complete, single-source contract manufacturing of nitinol medical implants and devices made from superelastic and shape-memory nitinol.

 About Nitinol Shape Setting

 Nitinol shape setting is the process by which the final, specified shape of the metal is configured and programmed.
 This requires specific thermal processing for each device depending on the end use and end-use environment.
-Shape setting must also take into account the desired final condition of the nitinol, which may require different processing temperatures and exhibit different characteristics.
+Nitinol shape setting must also take into account the desired final condition of the nitinol, which may require different processing temperatures and exhibit different characteristics.
 “Superelastic” and “shape memory” conditions of nitinol are generally available in wire, ribbon, strip, sheet, tubing, and bar form.
-One of the most important challenges in the shape setting process is optimizing the proper heat treatment parameters to achieve the nominal shape and mechanical properties of the part.
-Nitinol shape setting requires careful thermal manipulation of the material to achieve the desired phase transformation temperatures, which are critical to device functionality.
+One of the most important challenges in the nitinol shape setting process is optimizing the proper heat treatment parameters to achieve the nominal shape and mechanical properties of the part.
+Nitinol shape setting requires careful thermal manipulation of the material to achieve the desired phase transformation temperatures, which are critical to nitinol implant functionality.

 Materials and Applications

-AAA (Abdominal Aortic Aneurysm)
+AAA Nitinol Stents (Abdominal Aortic Aneurysm)